 These units are specifically designed to minimize crosstalk between axes and to provide high accuracy, high resolution measurements.
 They incorporate capacitive sensors for low operating force and include electronics with programmable filtering and multi-point linearization for improved performance and accuracy.
 The overall design minimizes, and in many cases virtually eliminates, any influence from common lab environment vibrations.

-These water-cooled extensometers are equipped with high purity alumina rods with conical rod tips for specimen contact when testing to 1200 °C (2200 °F).
+These liquid-cooled extensometers are equipped with high purity alumina rods with conical rod tips for specimen contact when testing to 1200 °C (2200 °F).
 Silicon carbide rods are used for the 1600 °C (2900 °F) high temperature option.